jfgmesquita/C-Lang/Bit Count/README.md

 make
 ```

-This will compile the source code and generate an executable named bc.
+This will compile the source code and generate an executable named `bc`.

 ## Usage